ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 >
 > Political campaigning ads for EU Parliamentary Elections ONLY must meet additional eligibility requirements and apply for certification. ([Source](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/eu-political-content.html))

-The old title of the [help page for the certification process](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/how-to-get-certified.html) prior to the extension to the European Union still appears on the browser tab: “How to get certified as a political campaigning advertiser is the U.S.”.
+The old title of the [help page for the certification process](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/how-to-get-certified.html) prior to the extension to the European Union still appears: “How to get certified as a political campaigning advertiser in the U.S.”.

 ### No comprehensive access to political ads

 As of June 17<sup>th</sup>, 2019, the [Ads Transparency Center](https://ads.twitter.com/transparency) consists of:

-- a search engine on Twitter's ads;
+- a search engine on Twitter’s ads;
 - the list of certified advertisers for political campaigning, for the USA, the European Union, Australia and India;
 - the list of certified issue advertisers for US issue advertising.